danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.getAttachMenuBot.html" name="messages.getAttachMenuBot">Returns attachment menu entry for a bot web app that can be launched from the attachment menu »: messages.getAttachMenuBot</a>

-* <a href="users.getUsers.html" name="users.getUsers">Returns basic user info according to their identifiers: users.getUsers</a>

 * <a href="messages.getChats.html" name="messages.getChats">Returns chat basic info on their IDs: messages.getChats</a>

 * <a href="upload.getWebFile.html" name="upload.getWebFile">Returns content of a web file, by proxying the request through telegram, see the webfile docs for more info: upload.getWebFile</a>